terraform-google-modules/terraform-google-log-export/examples/splunk-sink/README.md

 ## Instructions

-1. Fill the required variables in the `example.auto.tfvars` file located in the `examples/` directory.
+1. Fill the required variables in the `terraform.tfvars.sample` file located in the `examples/` directory.

 2. Verify the IAM roles for your Terraform service account:
     - `roles/logging.configWriter` on the project (to create the logsink)